-Naturally low in calories and fat and high in calcium, iron, and protein, this is a light and healthy soup good for any meal of the day.
+This is a light soup that's good for any meal of the day.
 Serve it with steamed rice.

-- Rehydrate the seaweed by placing in a large bowl and covering with water for 30 minutes.
-(Note: 1 ounce of dried seaweed looks very small, but it rehydrates to about 2 cups)
+Rehydrate the seaweed by placing in a large bowl and covering with water for 30 minutes.

-- Pour stock into the pot and turn heat to high.
+Pour the stock into the pot and turn heat to high.